By John Miller, Director of Business DevelopmentPublished April 16, 2026Updated June 5, 2026 • Read Time 5 min

 Volkswagen’s EA888 engine family — found in the Jetta, Golf, Passat, Tiguan, and CC — produces an excellent combination of fuel economy and performance in day-to-day driving.
 But this engine series carries a documented issue with timing chain stretch and tensioner failure that has affected a significant number of VW owners, particularly in earlier production years of the 2.0T TSI and 1.8T TSI variants.
-At Fifth Gear Automotive in Lewisville, we’ve serviced a substantial number of VW timing chain cases and want drivers to understand what the failure looks like, why it happens, and what the consequences of ignoring it can be.
+At Fifth Gear Automotive Repair, we’ve serviced a substantial number of VW timing chain cases and want drivers to understand what the failure looks like, why it happens, and what the consequences of ignoring it can be.

 How the Timing Chain Controls Your VW’s Engine